deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Let's move on to the mapping of property ``ad:component``.
 This property can occur multiple times and contains (a reference to) another feature.

-.. topic:: SQL FeatureStore (schema-driven mode): Feature elements
+.. topic:: SQL feature store (schema-driven mode): Feature elements

    .. literalinclude:: xml/sqlfeaturestore_schemadriven5.xml
       :language: xml